The Supreme Court appears torn about a Trump-era ban on a gun accessory known as bump stocks

 There were about 520,000 bump stocks in circulation when the ban went into effect in 2019, requiring people to either surrender or destroy them, at a combined estimated loss of $100 million, the plaintiffs said in court documents.

-A panel of three judges on the federal appeals court in Washington upheld the ban, finding that "a bump stock is a self-regulating mechanism that allows a shooter to shoot more than one shot through a single pull of the trigger."
-But the New Orleans-based 5th Circuit Court of Appeals invalidated the ban, finding that the definition of machine guns under the National Firearms Act and Gun Control Act does not apply to bump stocks.
+The high court took up the case after the New Orleans-based 5th Circuit Court of Appeals invalidated the ban, a finding that differed from a ruling from the federal appeals court in Washington to uphold it.
+Fifteen states and Washington have their own bans on bump stocks.

-The Supreme Court took up an appeal of the 5th Circuit’s decision.
+The high court is separately weighing another gun case this term challenging a federal law intended to keep guns away from people under domestic violence restraining orders.
+The justices appeared likely to keep that measure in place during arguments in November.

-The case also comes at a time when the 6-3 conservative majority has been increasingly skeptical of the powers of federal agencies.
+The bump stock challenge comes at a time when the 6-3 conservative majority has been increasingly skeptical of the powers of federal agencies.
 This term, the justices also are weighing challenges to aspects of the Consumer Financial Protection Bureau and the Securities and Exchange Commission.

 A decision is expected by early summer.